A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis

 \section{Introduction}

-The history of Skolem functions can be traced all the way back to 1920's to Thoralf Skolem and his simplified proof of the celebrated L\"{o}wenheim Skolem Theorem.
+The history of Skolem functions can be traced all the way back to the 1920's when Thoralf Skolem provided a simplified proof of the celebrated L\"{o}wenheim Skolem theorem in first order logic.
 A key step in the proof showed that any first order logic formula can be converted into Skolem normal form, that has no existential quantifiers, while preserving satisfiability.
-This process, called Skolemization, involves replacing existentially quantified variables by terms constructed out of new function symbols, called Skolem functions, and is now a standard technique with many applications, viz. automated theorem proving.
-While some applications only require the existence of Skolem functions, others depend upon being able to efficiently synthesize such Skolem functions.
+This process, called Skolemization, involves replacing existentially quantified variables by terms constructed out of new function symbols, called Skolem functions.
+Skolemization has been an immensely influential technique in logic, and is now used routinely in many applications, viz. automated theorem proving.
+While it suffices for some applications to merely know that desired Skolem functions exist, others require us to efficiently synthesize such Skolem functions.